tekdi/developer-assignments/PHP-Assignment-1.md

 ## Deliverable
 The completed assignment should be emailed to use.
-You can email the assignment in any of the below methods.
+You can share the assignment in any of the below methods.

 ### Preferred Mode
 Host the application on heroku.com using the free plan.
 Email us the the link for the application.

-### Alternate Mode 1
+### Alternate Method
 You should preferably commit the PHP code and sql file to a repository on github.com and send us the link to the repository.

-### Alternate Mode 2
-Otherwise, you can attach a zip file containing the code and sql file.

 -----------------------

-The completed assignment should be sent to recruit@tekditechnologies.com with the subject line PHP Developer Assignment 1
+The completed assignment should be shared with recruit@tekditechnologies.com with the subject line PHP Developer Assignment 1

 In the email, also include the approximate number of hours you spent for this assignment.